Planning for SharePoint 2013 on Azure Infrastructure Services

 There are scenarios where it makes sense to install SharePoint on single server.
-A single server farm is typically used to demonstrate SharePoint, to conduct a cursory evaluation of SharePoint features, or to compare SharePoint 2013 with previous releases of the product.
+A single server farm is typically used to demonstrate SharePoint, to conduct a cursory evaluation of SharePoint features, or to compare SharePoint 2013 with its previous releases.

-In two-tier farm, the database server is installed on one server and all the other roles are installed on the second server.
-This level of separation is the minimum we recommend for deploying SharePoint on Windows Azure.
-This environment is well suited for in-depth product evaluation, development and testing or for limited production environments that have a small number of users (such as SharePoint pilot) and high availability is not required.
+In a two-tier farm shown in Figure 1, the database server is installed on one server and all the other roles are installed on the second server.
+This level of separation is the minimum we recommend for deploying SharePoint on Azure.
+This topology is suited for in-depth product evaluation, development and testing, or for limited production environments that have a small number of users (such as a SharePoint pilot deployment) and high availability is not required.

-Large, high demand SharePoint server farms that support a high number of concurrent users and a large number of content items use service grouping as part of their scalability strategy.
+Large, high-demand SharePoint server farms that support a high number of concurrent users and a large number of content items use service grouping as part of their scalability strategy.
 This approach involves running services on dedicated servers, grouping these services together, and then scaling out the servers as a group.
-Figure 4 provides a model of service and server grouping in a three-tier farm.
+Figure 4 shows a model of service and server grouping in a three-tier farm.

 SharePoint farm sizes